costajob/app-servers/README.md

 Jetty satisfies the principal response headers.

 ##### Memory
-As expected memory footprint is very similar to Java+Jetty.
+Memory footprint is a bit worst than Java+Jetty.

 ##### Concurrency and parallelism
 Clojure leverages on the JVM to deliver parallelism.